Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 Immune checkpoint inhibitors to treat breast cancer are:

-The immunotherapy medicine Tecentriq (chemical name: atezolizumab) was granted accelerted approval by the FDA in March 2019 to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) as a first treatment for unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+The immunotherapy medicine Tecentriq (chemical name: atezolizumab) was granted accelerted approval by the FDA in March 2019 to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
 Unresectable means that it can’t be removed with surgery.
 But on Aug.
 27, 2021, Genentech — the company that makes Tecentriq — voluntarily withdrew the breast cancer indication from Tecentriq.
 People who are already receiving Tecentriq infusions for advanced-stage triple-negative breast cancer may continue this treatment, but they should discuss other treatment options with their doctors.

 Targeted immunotherapy medicines to treat breast cancer are: